 The Adaptive live streams group window is displayed:

-3. In the Group Name field, enter the unique string as the adaptive group's name.
+- 3. In the Group Name field, enter the unique string as the adaptive group's name. - 4.
+Under StreamID, select an input stream from the drop-down list to create an adaptive bitrate.